jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

     index.html
 ```

+### Basic express server

-We've got our work cut out for us but to get started, first make sure you are in the working directory that includes your **package.json** file with **express** installed.
+We've got our work cut out for us but to get started, first make sure you're in the working directory that includes your **package.json** file with **express** installed.

 Add the following code to **index.js**: